Campaign creation flow

 Delivery & Impact

-Worked with tech lead to align mockups with three-stage implementation plan.
+Phased Approach : worked with tech lead to align mockups with three-stage implementation plan.
 Included detailed specifications, state transitions, and edge cases in each phase to minimize dev ambiguity.

 Quality Outcome